samhita-alla/flyte-banana/README.md

 # Model Development and Inference with Flyte and Banana

-A fine-tuned version of [bert-base-cased](https://huggingface.co/bert-base-cased) model orchestrated with Flyte and deployed on Banana.
+A fine-tuned version of [bert-base-uncased](https://huggingface.co/bert-base-uncased) model orchestrated with Flyte and deployed on Banana.

 ## 🥞 Stack

-The technology stack comprises Flyte and Banana.
+The technology stack comprises Flyte, Banana and HuggingFace.

 ### Flyte
 [Flyte](https://flyte.org/) is a workflow orchestration platform that allows you to build production-grade data and ML pipelines.